 While some of these rides may seem a bit long, the terrain is horse-friendly, the trails are relatively easy, and there’s little elevation change.
 And with so many trails to choose from, you’ll have no difficulty filling a long weekend with fabulous rides at Cultus Corral.

 Note that fallen trees across the trail can be an issue early in the season.
 Call the Crescent Ranger District at the Deschutes National Forest (541-433-3200) to make sure the trails you want to ride have been logged out.

-Volunteers from Oregon Equestrian Trails’ Mid Valley chapter have replaced some of the log corrals at the camp with very nice steel corrals, and the plan is to replace more corrals each year.
-All sites are level and back-in, and most have room for 2 trailers.
+Cultus Corral has ten campsites with 4-horse corrals and one with highline poles.
+All sites are level and back-in, and most have room for two trailers.
 Cultus Corral has stock water from a pump, a vault toilet, and a manure bin, plus day-use parking for 8-10 trailers.
 Fee for overnight camping; Northwest Forest Pass required for day use.
 Reservations are available (but not typically needed) at www.recreation.gov.